gm3/eliza-creative/README.md

 Submit a PR with:
 - What you added
-- How it’s intended to be used
+- How it's intended to be used
 - Any relevant notes (tempo, mood, model, etc.)

 ### Contribution Guidelines

 - Original work or properly licensed content only
 - Clearly label experimental vs production-ready assets
+- Follow the existing folder structure
 - Avoid destructive changes without discussion
 - Small, focused PRs preferred
+- Share music generation prompts in the `Prompts/` folder if you create music with AI

 ---